exactlab/slurm-worker-update/README.md

 # Update OS of Ubuntu Slurm Worker Nodes

-1. Submit the update.sh script to Slurm on selected worker nodes
+1. Submit the _slurm_update_nodes.sh_ script to Slurm on selected worker nodes
 2. Immediately perform _scontrol reboot_ on selected node

 _scontrol reboot ASAP nextstate=DOWN_ will reboot the selected nodes when they become idle.